‘Pub quiz facts curriculum’ opposed

 "Teachers are genuinely fearful that pupils will be forced to learn in a way that is inappropriate," said Ms Blower.

 "Rote learning is the antithesis of experiential learning, learning through doing.
-It doesn't promote the critical thinking and problem-solving skills that are essential for good quality learning."'Challenging and ambitious'
+It doesn't promote the critical thinking and problem-solving skills that are essential for good quality learning."